c3g/GenPipes_Docs/docs/source/about/index.rst

 About
 =====

-.. dropdown:: :material-outlined:`bolt;2em` Usage Change Effective v5.x onward
-   :color: success

-   .. include:: /gp5_0.inc

-.. include:: /common/new_wizard_dropdown.txt

-GenPipes is an open-source (`LGPL <https://github.com/c3g/GenPipes/blob/main/COPYING.LESSER>`_) Python-based *next generation sequencing (NGS)* platform for managing genomics workflows.
+GenPipes is an open-source (`LGPL <https://github.com/c3g/GenPipes/blob/main/COPYING.LESSER>`_), Python-based platform for managing next-generation sequencing (NGS) workflows.
+It serves bioinformatics professionals, students, and researchers.

-It is available for use by the bioinformatics professionals, students and researchers.
-GenPipes consists of high-quality genomic analysis pipelines, optimized for high-performance computing (HPC) and cloud environments.

-These pipelines have been in use since 2013 and perfect for anyone requiring fast, proven genomics analysis solution.
-Over the years, they have been refined, tested and widely adopted for genomic analysis.
+Use GenPipes pipelines for high-quality genomic analysis optimized for high-performance computing (HPC) and cloud environments.
+In use since 2013, these pipelines suit anyone needing a fast, proven genomic analysis solution.
+They have been refined, tested, and widely adopted over time.

 The latest release is v\ |genpipes_version|\.
-See :ref:`Release Notes<docs_release_notes>` for details about what has changed over the past releases.
+Refer to the :ref:`Release Notes<docs_release_notes>` for details on changes in previous releases.

 .. toctree::
    :maxdepth: 1